Greetings, my friends, meeting and surpassing all audience expectations every day.

 Democrat Party has popularized it.

-Um you're impressionable, you know, you're 18 and so forth.
+You know, you're 18 and so forth.

-And You still have lots of failure ahead of you, too.
+And you still have lots of failure ahead of you, too.

-Not everything's gonna work out.
+Not everything's going to work out.

 You have a lot of opportunities.

-You're gonna botch some.
+You're going to botch some.

 It's called life.